What’s Happening in Alberta?

 Egale Explains

-• Ban gender-affirming hormonal treatments, including puberty blockers, for anyone under the age of 16, except where a young person has already begun hormone therapy.
+• Ban gender-affirming hormonal treatments, including puberty blockers, and gender-affirming surgeries for youth under 18

 • Require parental notification and a parental opt-in before any instance of classroom instruction on sexual orientation, gender identity, or human sexuality.